sig-gis/Liberia_NSC_ForestMonitoringTraining/11_Sample_Based_Area_Estimation/01_SampleDistributionForAreaEstimation.md

 You will most likely be using Stratified Random Sampling (using a map to inform the design, a minimum number of observations randomly placed in each category), so that is assumed here.
 However, for the area estimation of land cover change **you will be using a different map asset than was used in the video.**

-## Option 1: Making a Stratification Map
+## Methods if You Are Making And Using a Stratification Map

 The plan discussed in the workshop event was to use the land cover maps created using Random Forest, comparing them to make **LC Change Maps** to be used as the stratification maps for sample distribution.
 This could be done in GEE or QGIS, so we will discuss both options.